tsuru/tsuru/docs/apps/quickstart/python.rst

 ::

     $ tsuru bind blogsql
-    Instance blogsql successfully binded to the app blog.
+    Instance blogsql is now bound to the app blog.

     The following environment variables are now available for use in your app: